PK

 Lines 002 to 010 run a loop that inserts 100 records into the emp table.

-.
+APP_JOB represents the job number which will be assigned to this process as it is submitted to APEX_PLSQL_JOB.
 By specifying this reserved item inside your process code, it will be replaced for you at execution time with the actual job number.

-procedure, however, has been implemented in such a way that the update will happen regardless of whether or not the job succeeds or fails.
+Note that this example calls to UPDATE_JOB_STATUS every ten records, inside the block of code.
+Normally, Oracle transaction rules dictate updates made inside code blocks will not be seen until the entire transaction is committed.
+The APEX_PLSQL_JOB.UPDATE_JOB_STATUS procedure, however, has been implemented in such a way that the update will happen regardless of whether or not the job succeeds or fails.
 This last point is important for two reasons:

 Even if your status shows "100 rows inserted", it does not mean the entire operation was successful.
-If an error occurred at the time the block of code tried to commit, the user_status column of APEX_PLSQL_JOBS
+If an error occurred at the time the block of code tried to commit, the user_status column of APEX_PLSQL_JOBS would not be affected because status updates are committed separately.

 Updates are performed autonomously.
 You can view the job status before the job has completed.
 This gives you the ability to display status text about ongoing operations in the background as they are happening.

-package to get and set session state, get files, check authorizations for users, reset different states for users, get and purge cache information and also to get and set preferences for users.
+The APEX_UTIL package provides utilities you can use when programming in the Oracle Application Express environment.
+You can use the APEX_UTIL package to get and set session state, get files, check authorizations for users, reset different states for users, get and purge cache information and also to get and set preferences for users.

 Topics in this section include: